 The Devlin Bluebill 13 is an evolution of his Broadbill sneakbox.
 First, it can carry two hunters and their gear, as opposed to the Broadbill’s single hunter plus dog design.
 This boat also incorporates the innovation of an outboard well and its multiple advantages.
 Sinking the 20hp outboard into the stern of the boat creates a better load and balance setup for this much power on a small boat.
 It creates ideal spaces for fuel tanks on either side of the well.
 And finally, Sam feels very strongly that not having an outboard hanging off the back of the boat helps you outsmart those wary late season birds.
 On top of that, it offers the usual Devlin advantages of ruggedness, versatility, and ease of construction.
+Plans have both Imperial and metric dimensions.

 The Devlin Bluebill 13 is available in study and construction plans.